 One of the world's six largest snakes is this species, the Burmese python.
 It is native to a region spanning from Southeast Asia to northeastern India, and into southern China, as well as some islands in the East Indies.

-Pythons are constrictors, not poisonous.
+Pythons are constrictors, not venomous.
 They kill their prey by striking first, then coiling up tight around it to suffocate it.
 Burmese pythons have a hinged jaw that enables them to swallow large prey whole, eating about once a week in the wild.
 In captivity, they typically eat rodents or rabbits, and feeding is less frequent.

 "Kamar", the snake residing at Black Pine Animal Sanctuary, was a pet.
 He was well-cared for by a single owner for ten years before coming to the sanctuary.
 However, he outgrew his owner's accommodations.
 Measuring at over 13 feet long, Kamar might grow to as large as 20 feet long, and could weigh up to 200 pounds when full grown.